Lea Christopher is an Australian-qualified lawyer and Associate at Fietta LLP.

 Recent highlights of Lea’s practice include acting for an investor in an UNCITRAL investment treaty arbitration against a Gulf State and advising on the impact of the European Court of Justice ruling in Slovak Republic v Achmea B.V on intra-EU investment treaty arbitration.
-She has also recently represented a defendant in multi-party competition litigation following on from an investigation by the European Commission into an alleged air cargo cartel, as well as a FTSE listed company on an investigation by the Serious Fraud Office and international prosecuting authorities into potential bribery and corruption offences by a FTSE listed company.
-Her advisory experience includes recently advising a State-owned client in connection with the law of the sea.
+She has also recently represented a defendant in multi-party competition litigation following on from an investigation by the European Commission into an alleged air cargo cartel, as well as a FTSE listed company on an investigation by the UK’s Serious Fraud Office and international prosecuting authorities into potential bribery and corruption offences.

 Additionally, Lea has prepared and delivered training courses to Australian federal government clients and private companies on topics ranging from good administrative decision-making to the implementation of anti-bribery and corruption compliance programmes.
 Lea has also advised on business and human rights issues, including in relation to the international agreement between global brands and trade unions created in response to the Rana Plaza garment factory collapse.
-She has also worked on pro bono matters, including for a case before the Inter-American Court of Human Rights.
+Her pro bono matters include a case before the Inter-American Court of Human Rights.